Xu Ning: Campaigns and death

-Xu Ning is appointed as one of the Eight Tiger Cub Vanguard Generals of the Liangshan Cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following an amnesty from Emperor Huizong for Liangshan.
+Xu Ning is appointed as one of the eight Tiger Cub Vanguard Commanders of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Hangzhou in the campaign against Fang La, Xu Ning and Hao Siwen face Fang's son, Fang Tianding.
-When Hao Siwen is captured by the enemy, Xu Ning attempts to save him but is hit in the neck by a poisoned arrow.
-He dies from the wound soon after.
+During the final campaign against Fang La's rebel forces, Xu Ning and Hao Siwen lead Liangshan forces to face Fang La's son Fang Tianding in battle at Hangzhou.
+After Hao is captured by the enemy, Xu attempts to save him but gets hit by a poisoned arrow in the neck.
+He dies of poisoning two weeks later.
+After the campaign is over, the emperor honours him for his contributions by awarding him the posthumous title "Martial Gentleman of Loyalty" (忠武郎).